timescale/docs/api/recompress_chunk.md

 ```

 ## Troubleshooting
-Since TimescaleDB 2.6.0, `recompress_chunk` is implemented as a procedure.
+In TimescaleDB 2.6.0 and above, `recompress_chunk` is implemented as a procedure.
 Previously, it was implemented as a function.
 If you are upgrading to
-TimescaleDB 2.6.0 or later, older code that uses `recompress_chunk` as a
+TimescaleDB 2.6.0 or above, the`recompress_chunk`
-function may cause an error.
+function could cause an error.
 For example, trying to run `SELECT
 recompress_chunk(i.show_chunks, true) FROM...` gives the following error:
 ```sql
 ERROR:  recompress_chunk(regclass, boolean) is a procedure
 ```

 To fix the error, use `CALL` instead of `SELECT`.
-You may need to write a
+You might also need to write a
 procedure to replace the full functionality in your `SELECT` statement.
 For
 example:
 ```sql